Waso-R/Waso-R/README.md

 - 🍔 Developed a **Restaurant Website** for *Pattiez Burgers* (modern UI + responsive design)
 - 🎮 Created a **Prison Escape Game** with JS + Flask (authentication, gameplay logic, dark theme UI)
 - 🏋️ Built a **Gym Workout Tracker** (track sets, reps, and progress with a clean dashboard)
-- 🌱 Currently learning **Python, Flask, React, and System Design**
+- 🌱 Currently learning
-- 🥊 Outside of tech: passionate about **boxing, fitness, and motorcycles** 🏍️
+- 🥊 Outside of tech:

 ---